-Dental Bridges – Carrollton, TX
+Dental Bridges Carrollton

 What is a Dental Bridge?

 A dental bridge is a type of restoration that’s used to replace consecutive missing teeth.
 This can be anywhere from one tooth to four teeth in a row.
-The bridge is composed of two crowns and a number of replacement teeth known as “pontics.”
+The bridge is composed of two crowns and several replacement teeth known as “pontics.”
 The crowns are anchored onto the adjacent teeth or implants, depending on the type of bridge you opt for.
 Bridges can be made out of a variety of different materials, but porcelain is a popular option because of its durability and natural appearance.

 Types of Dental Bridges